How it all works

 There’s a story to tell about every ship that has visited Pitcairn Island.
 It would run into pages, perhaps a book one day, who knows.
 Right now I’ll leave you with this,

-- Cruise ships that have called for the first time at Pitcairn, do their upmost to return.
+- Cruise ships after calling for the first time at Pitcairn, do their upmost to return again.

 - Some captains of cruise ships have ignored company instructions in order to get back here again.